-Scott’s strong 2nd half sends Indiana past Ball State 34-24
+Penix helps Hoosiers hold on for 34-24 victory over Ball St.

 Indiana: The Hoosiers intercepted Plitt with 1:14 to go, extending their streak of consecutive games with a turnover to 19 and their streak of consecutive games with an interception to 11.
 Indiana started Saturday with the nation’s second-longest streak of games with a turnover.

-Ball State: Receiver Riley Miller had his six-game streak with a touchdown catch end.
+Ball State: Receiver Riley Miller had his six-game streak with a touchdown catch end and the Cardinals have now lost six straight against Big Ten foes and three in a row to the in-state Hoosiers.

 STAT SHEET

-Indiana: Westbrook had three receptions for 103 yards, Whop Philyor caught six passes for 66 yards and Hendershot had four catches for 69 yards.
+Indiana: Scott carried 19 times for 48 yards.
+Westbrook had three receptions for 103 yards, Whop Philyor caught six passes for 66 yards and Peyton Hendershot had four catches for 69 yards.
+The Hoosiers have won 14 of their last 16 season openers.

-Ball State: Plitt was 26 of 41 with 208 yards, two TDs and one interception in his first start as Ball State’s full-time starter.
+Ball State: Plitt was 26 of 41 with 298 yards, two TDs and one interception in his debut as Ball State’s full-time starter.
 Caleb Huntley ran 22 times for 81 yards and one touchdown.
 Justin Hall had six catches for 39 yards.
+The Cardinals have lost five of their last six overall.

 UP NEXT